haikalllp/PurpleNotes/docs/architecture.md

+---
+title: Purple Notes Architecture
+description: An in-depth look at the architecture of Purple Notes, including its build system, component structure, and development workflow.
+---

 # Purple Notes Architecture

 ## Overview

 Purple Notes is a modern React application for managing notes and tasks, built with Vite as the build tool and bundler.
+This documentation provides a comprehensive overview of the project's architecture, including its core components, development environment, and key technical decisions.

 ## Core Architecture

 ### Build System

 - **Vite**: Fast development server and optimized production builds
 - **ES Modules**: Native browser modules with tree-shaking
 - **Hot Module Replacement**: Fast refresh during development

 ### Core Files
-- **config.js**: Application-wide configuration and settings management
-- **app.js**: Main React application entry point and component tree initialization
-- **index.html**: Root HTML container for mounting the React application

-### React Components

 ```
 src/